Granada Andalucia, Spain Travel Guide

 Avoid midday sun exposure, especially between noon and 4:00 PM.

 Spain's public healthcare system maintains high quality.
-Private clinics are available.
+Private medical clinics can be found.

 Present your European Health Insurance Card (EHIC) for public healthcare access.
 For all travelers, World Nomads, SafetyWing, and Insubuy are good travel insurance options.